Formation of gravastars

-To illustrate the complementary role played by the initial spatial curvature and energy density of the de-Sitter region, we present in Fig.~\ref{fig:fig3} three representative cases sharing the same $\bar{\mathcal{R}}_{2}$ but where we vary the values of $\vert k_{\rm I}\vert$ and $e_{\rm I}$.
-More specifically, the left panel refers to a situation with large $\vert k_{\rm I}\vert$ and small $e_{\rm I}\to0$; note how the de-Sitter edge expands with a nonzero but small initial velocity, which is kept constant for most of the evolution until it slows down just before meeting the surface of the collapsing dust sphere.
-The middle panel, instead, shows an evolution for intermediate values of $\vert k_{\rm I}\vert$ and $e_{\rm I}/e_{\rm II}(\eta_{\star}) \simeq 2/3$, that is very similar to that in Fig.~\ref{fig:fig1} and for which we note that in this case the de-Sitter edge has a smaller initial velocity but also that its evolution is accelerated in the later stages.
-Finally, the right panel of Fig.~\ref{fig:fig3} shows the evolution for small $\vert k_{\rm I}\vert$ and large $e_{\rm I}/e_{\rm II}(\eta_{\star})\simeq 10$, and exhibits a rather intriguing behavior whereby the de-Sitter bubble does not expand but at very late times and it does so in a very rapid manner.
-This suggests that for $\vert k_{\rm I}\vert \to 0$ and $e_{\rm I} \to \infty$ it is possible to construct a gravastar where the collapse of matter takes place in a fully ordinary manner until when the stellar surface is very close to $\mathcal{R}_2 \gtrsim 2M$, at which point a de-Sitter bubble is nucleated and expands extremely rapidly, meeting the dust surface at $\mathcal{R}_2 = 2M$.
+To illustrate the complementary role played by the initial spatial curvature and energy density of the de Sitter region, we present in Fig.~\ref{fig:fig3} three representative cases sharing the same $\bar{\mathcal{R}}_{2}$ but where we vary the values of $\vert k_{\rm I}\vert$ and $e_{\rm I}$.
+More specifically, the left panel refers to a situation with large $\vert k_{\rm I}\vert$ and small $e_{\rm I}\to0$---note how the de Sitter edge expands with a nonzero but small initial velocity, which is kept constant for most of the evolution until it slows down just before meeting the surface of the collapsing dust sphere.
+The middle panel, instead, shows an evolution for intermediate values of $\vert k_{\rm I}\vert$ and $e_{\rm I}/e_{\rm II}(\eta_{\star}) \simeq 2/3$, that is very similar to that in Fig.~\ref{fig:fig1} and for which we note that in this case the de Sitter edge has a smaller initial velocity but also that its evolution is accelerated in the later stages.
+Finally, the right panel of Fig.~\ref{fig:fig3} shows the evolution for small $\vert k_{\rm I}\vert$ and large $e_{\rm I}/e_{\rm II}(\eta_{\star})\simeq 10$, and exhibits a rather intriguing behavior whereby the de Sitter bubble does not expand but at very late times and it does so in a very rapid manner.
+This suggests that for $\vert k_{\rm I}\vert \to 0$ and $e_{\rm I} \to \infty$ it is possible to construct a gravastar where the collapse of matter takes place in a fully ordinary manner until when the stellar surface is very close to $\mathcal{R}_2 \gtrsim 2M$, at which point a de Sitter bubble is nucleated and expands extremely rapidly, meeting the dust surface at $\mathcal{R}_2 = 2M$.